-The dynamic contribution to the WA summer TXx trend magnitude can also be quantified with regard to year-to-year

-450 variability of the dynamic component that is quite similar (in both spatial pattern and amplitude) to the dynamic component daily variability during the Russian heatwave period.
-In WA regions with the largest trend magnitude (north of the Black and Caspian Seas), the 40-yr TXx changes are comparable with the summer TXx interannual standard deviation in term of localization and magnitude (not shown).
+The dynamic contribution to the WA summer TXx trend magnitude can also be quantified with regard to year-to-year variability of the dynamic component that is quite similar (in both spatial pattern and amplitude) to the daily dynamic component variability during the Russian heat wave period.
+In WA regions with the largest trend magnitude (north of the Black and Caspian seas), the 40-year TXx changes are comparable with the summer TXx interannual standard deviation in terms of localization and magnitude (not shown).

-Regarding the WE region, the TXx trend map shows maximum warming (often greater than 3 °C 40 yr-1) located over the

-- 455 central part of the domain and along the coasts of western Europe.
+Regarding the WE region, the TXx trend map shows maximum warming (often greater than 3°C every 40 years) located over the central part of the domain and along the coasts of western Europe.
 This contrasts with most of southern Europe and Scandinavia where TXx trends are weaker and not statistically significant (Fig. 6a).
 Regions with significant TXx trends show different relative contributions from dynamic and thermodynamic components (Fig. 6a-c).
-Interestingly, the contribution of the dynamic component to the total trend is substantial over many locations, including northwestern Spain and France, northeastern Europe (east of the Baltic Sea) and northern Scandinavia (Fig. 6c).
-The TNx trend map shows widespread - 460 warming over western Europe and reduced amplitude compared with that of TXx, except for Italy and Greece, where the large trend values are mainly due to the thermodynamic component (Fig. 6d-f).
-Over the central Europe domain, both components contribute to the TNx warming with the contribution of the dynamic component being slightly dominant particularly over southern France, eastern Europe and Scandinavia (Fig. 6f).
+Interestingly, the contribution of the dynamic component to the total trend is substantial over many locations, including northwestern Spain and France, northeastern Europe (east of the Baltic Sea), and northern Scandinavia (Fig. 6c).
+The TNx trend map shows widespread warming over western Europe and reduced amplitude compared with that of TXx, except for Italy and Greece, where the large trend values are mainly due to the thermodynamic component (Fig. 6d-f).
+Over the central European domain, both components contribute to the TNx warming, with the contribution of the dynamic component being slightly dominant, particularly over southern France, eastern Europe and Scandinavia (Fig. 6f).